 In contrast, wild roaming parrots showed little abnormal behavior.
 A parrot that wasn’t given enough space to forage became so frustrated that it resorted to self-mutilation.

-A parrot can’t be left in its cage or a small living space constantly; it needs to move around, see new sights, and spend time with others.
+A parrot can’t constantly be left in its cage or a small living space.
+It must move around, see new sights, and spend time with others.
 Otherwise, the parrot may resort to destructive behavior.

 Too Little Sleep

-However, if the parrot has no such issue, the night light may keep it awake.
+Nightlights and sudden internal and external noises often keep parrots awake.
 According to the University of Antwerp, night lights can disrupt a parrot’s sleep cycle.

 Excessive Heat